 Most online platforms, including video streaming services, games, apps, video platforms and social networks have age ratings.
 Younger children are more likely to come across inappropriate content if they are using apps, websites or services before reaching the minimum age requirements.

 Check the age ratings or requirements before your child uses them for a guide as to whether it’s appropriate.
-You can also take a look at the NSPCC and O2’s Net Aware site for more information about specific apps and sites and the risks.
-For video-games, learn more about PEGI ratings. #
+For video-games, learn more about PEGI ratings.

 3. Set up parental controls and filters